openssl/technical-policies/policies/design-process.md

 When a design is produced, it should be submitted to the OpenSSL repository as a PR.
 It should be determined which level of scrutiny is appropriate according to this policy and this should be noted in the PR.
-Any applicable actions (such as notifying the OTC via the list) should be carried out once the design is ready for review.
+Any applicable actions (such as notifying the OTC via the openssl-project list) should be carried out once the design is ready for review.

-Any OTC member may object to the processing of a design at a given level of scrutiny.
-In this case, the next highest level of scrutiny is used.
-An OTC member may also insist that the highest level of scrutiny (Approve) be used.
+Any OTC member may object to the processing of a design at a given level of scrutiny and require that a higher level be used.

 A proposer may choose to use a higher level of scrutiny than is required.